 You need your subtitles in the cinecanvas XML format with 24 fps timecode.

-You need to rename the font as a UUID number that is referenced in the XML, the font will then be packaged with the XML in a MXF file when generating the DCP.
+You need to rename the font as a UUID number that is referenced in the XML, the font will then be packaged with the XML in an MXF file when generating the DCP.
 The font can be larger than 640 kb.

 These works with Flat and Scope movies.